arnoudvanderleer/strong-approximation-sage/README.md

-# Accompanying Sage code for Master's Thesis
+# Accompanying Sage Code for My Master's Thesis
 This repository contains sage versions for the algorithms contained in the Master's Thesis "Strong Approximation for a Family of Quadratic Surfaces".

 ## Layout of the repository